European Day of Languages

 Posters

-The ECML have created two infographic posters with 20 things you might not know about the world of languages.
+The ECML have created infographic posters with 20 things you might not know about the world of languages.

 Visit their website to download the posters in English, French, German and more.